 Is the College making any other Human Resources accommodations for employees?

 The College is working with our medical insurance provider, Independence Blue Cross, to make sure that our employees can receive appropriate testing and treatment for this virus if needed and making temporary modifications to our current benefit plan design and College policies.

 Is the College going to make sure that our employees can receive appropriate testing and treatment for this virus if needed?

-Yes, as the virus has escalated into a serious global threat, we have been working with Independence Blue Cross and CVS, our medical insurance and pharmaceutical providers, on the following measures:
+Yes, we have been working with Independence Blue Cross and CVS, our medical insurance and pharmaceutical providers, on the following measures: